lehmandatascience/8-1RMD/README.md

 ```
 Total for all years 1997-2016 (same as above just in position= "dodge")
+*** dodge means the bars are side by side

 ```{r}

 p <- ggplot(data=long_sub) + geom_col(mapping = aes(year, value, fill = type),  position = "dodge")